TrueNASTrueNAS Nightly Development Documentation

 Enter a number for the maximum number of simultaneous replication tasks you want to allow the system to process and click Save.

-The Access widget displays a list of all active sessions, including the user who initiated the session and what time it started.
-It also displays the Token Lifetime setting for your current session.
-It allows administrators to manage other active sessions and to configure the token lifetime for their account.
+The Access widget displays a list of all active sessions, including the user who initiated the session and what time it started, the Session Timeout setting for your current session, and the UI Login Banner.
+It allows administrators to manage other active sessions and to configure the session timeout for their account.

 The Terminate Other Sessions button ends all sessions except for the one you are currently using.
 You can also end individual sessions by clicking the logout button next to that session.
 You must check a confirmation box before the system allows you to end sessions.